illia-tereshchuk/EfficyDemo/README-DRAFT.txt

 4. List all teams with steps summarized - DONE /Teams/all

-5. For single team, list all employees with steps - OK /Teams/{id}/employees
+5. For single team, list all employees with steps - DONE /Teams/{id}/employees

 6. Add and delete teams